zhengyao-lin/Loopr/README.md

 ##Build & Test

 ###Linux?<br/>
-First, clone the source code with the clone URL above Then, compile it:<br/>
+First, clone the source code with the clone URL above<br/>
+Then, compile it:<br/>

     #cd into the source dir